kikwit/kikwit/README.md

 ### Server-sent Events support

-Sending a server-sent is as simple as calling `ctx.sendEvent(event, interval)`.
+Sending a server-sent is as simple as calling `ctx.sendEvent(eventDetails, interval)`.
 Please see the [Context object](#context-object) for more details about the `sendEvent` method.

 ```javascript